NimaFathi/posepred/ARGS_README.md

   --dataset 	    	Name of using dataset. (str)
   --model        	Name of desired model. (str)
   --keypoint_dim      	Number of dim data should have Ex: 2 for 2D and 3 for 3D (int)
+  --images_dir 		Path to existing images on your local computer (str)

 optional arguments:
   -h, --help            Show this help message and exit.